 But 2017 was a special year as the school says it saw record-breaking success in the tech arena.
 Says Steve Rakas, Executive Director of Masters Career Services at the school, “Forty-three percent of the full-time MBA Class of 2017 went into tech, a new record.
-This has approximately doubled over last five years, reflecting the broader market trend.
+This has approximately doubled over the last five years, reflecting the broader market trend.
 Breaking it down by gender, 58% — again a new record — of women went into tech versus 37% of men which was still the highest segment for men.”

 Says, Saraswati Kaul, a senior product manager at Amazon and one of the 58% of Tepper’s Class of 2017 graduating women who went into tech, “The education I received at Tepper has been instrumental for my success in my current role.
-The rigorous program at Tepper included a strong balance of skills spanning tech acumen, problem solving, financial know-how and design courses that I use on a daily basis.
-In my role I’m often working with both engineers and customers, and the communication skills that I learned have been extremely helpful.”
+The rigorous program at Tepper included a strong balance of skills spanning tech acumen, problem-solving, financial know-how and design courses that I use on a daily basis.
+In my role, I’m often working with both engineers and customers, and the communication skills that I learned have been extremely helpful.”

 OTHER TOP INDUSTRIES AND WHAT TEPPER GRADS MAKE